ycarogabriel/doctor-who-stremio/README.md

 # doctor-who-stremio
-An Addon Doctor Who Blu-ray based catalogue for Stremio
+An Stremio Addon for Doctor Who Blu-ray based catalogue using the TMDB API